 In Pennsylvania, John worked with the Pennsylvania Department of Environmental Protection on both the UMCO Energy litigation and the Consol Energy Clean Water Act case for the Bailey complex.
 He was the PM for the permit review of the Rustic Ridge permit.
 John has been actively involved in projects worldwide, including in Indonesia, Vietnam, Russia, India, Finland, Ukraine, Poland, Bulgaria, Romania, Peru, and Trinidad.
 In addition to working in every region of the United States, John has worked at several gold mines in South Africa and has been a mine planning engineer for an open-cast coal site in Britain.

 AWARDS

-Awarded the 1995 AML Reclamation Award by the U.S. Department of the Interior for the
+Awarded the 1995 AML Reclamation Award by the U.S. Department of the Interior for the Rock Springs, Wyoming, subsidence mitigation program.
+Founding member of the West

-LICENSED STATES Professional Engineer in
+Professional Engineer in WV.
+KY. and PA

-WV, KY, and PA EXPERTISE